 Now, even though it’s an instant pot, it will still have to heat up before the cooking really begins.
 So it’s not exactly a 5-minute cook time, which is sort of tricky.
 Still, worth the wait if I can have this instant pot spaghetti and meatballs cooked almost instantly in just about 15 stinkin’ minutes!

 Once the 5 minutes of cooking finish, turn of the heat and flip the Quick Pressure Release valve.
 Before opening up the lid, let that steam release for about 10 minutes.

 Even after the steam releases, be very careful taking the lid off of your cooker—it will be hot!
 Inside, you’ll find melt-in-your-mouth delicious instant pot meatballs on a bed of perfectly al dente instant pot spaghetti noodles.

 Don’t be alarmed if it seems like there’s a lot of liquid in the pot when you first open the lid.
 (I was pretty worried/bummed initially when mine looked a bit watery…with my ladle at the ready, prepared to remove that darn excess liquid.)
 But, I promise: once you give it a little stir, all of that liquid seriously absorbs and integrates beautifully.

-simply transfer your cooked meal to storage containers and allow to cool before
+Then, it’s ready to serve and enjoy immediately!
+Or, if you’re prepping this instant pot spaghetti and meatballs recipe ahead of time, simply transfer your cooked meal to storage containers and allow to cool before storing in the fridge.

 Depending on your preferred serving size, this instant pot dinner can provide a hearty meal for 4 people, or up to 8 people.
 The ultimate easy weeknight dinner for families, gatherings with friends, or meal prep for the entire week!Print